OwaisAzad/RootOptimization/README.md

 ## Step 2

-Prepare input and feed into mod
+Prepare input and feed into mod, using appy.py